A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Conclusion

 The aforementioned difficulties force the researchers to use RWM to {\it sequentially} update the parameters, either singly, or in small blocks.
 Since one (or just a few) parameters are updated at a time by RWM, the acceptance rate can be controlled at each stage of the sequential updating procedure.
-However, this sequential procedure also requires computation of the acceptance ratio as many times times every small block is updated in a sequence.
+However, this sequential procedure also requires computation of the acceptance ratio as many times as every small block is updated in a sequence.
 If each parameter is updated singly (that is, each small block consists of only one element), then the computational complexity increases $d$-folds compared to the procedure where all the $d$ parameters are updated in a single block.
 Thus, when $d$ is large, the computation can become prohibitively slow.

 On the other hand, TMCMC is designed to update all the parameters in a single block in such a way that the acceptance rate remains reasonable in spite of the high dimensionality and complexity of the target distribution.
-Our simulation studies show that mis-specification of the scales do not have drastic effect on the efficiency of additive TMCMC, thanks to its robustness property.
+Our simulation studies and real data example in Section \ref{sec:comparison_real} show that misspecification of the scales do not have drastic effect on the efficiency of additive TMCMC, thanks to its robustness property.
 As a result, with much less effort compared to that required for RWM, we can achieve reasonable scalings that ensure adequate performance of additive TMCMC, so that resorting to sequential updating will not be necessary.

 This also implies that unlike RWM, additive TMCMC can save enormous computational effort when the dimension $d$ is large.
 Finally, adaptive TMCMC may be of much value in very high dimensions because of its quick convergence to the correct optimal acceptance rate, and for ensuring good performance.
 The details will be covered in \ctn{Dey13}.

-We finally note that even though our empirical findings reported in this article are with respect to $iid$ standard normal target densities, the discussion in Section \ref{subsec:multivariate_simstudy} regarding the findings of \ctn{Dey15} when the targets are multivariate Cauchy and multivariate $t$, with strong dependence structures, clearly point towards supremacy of TMCMC over RWM, at least for these target densities.